github/developer.github.com/content/v3/enterprise/ldap.md

 ### Body parameters

-You must pass in a JSON configuration that defines your new LDAP configuration.
+Pass a JSON payload with the new LDAP Distinguished Name.

 #### Example